Unicorn Bio's logo

 TC flasks can be plasma-treated (anchorage-dependent culture) or non-treated (suspension-adapted culture).

-We are working on developing:
+We are actively developing:

-2) dedicated suspension cell culture vessels for scale-down, multiplexed experiments
+2) dedicated suspension cell culture vessels for scale-down, multiplexed experiments.

 Yes, you can culture up to 18 cell lines or protocols in parallel.